okolvik-avento/pages/2022-06-05-creating-iis-userdumps.md

 You can debug all IIS instances or select an application pool.
 I recommend only selecting the application pool you need to debug.

+_If you need to debug a standalone application or service you can select those options.
+The setup is the same_

 ### Select the application pool you want to debug
 ![selectapppool.png]({{site.baseurl}}/selectapppool.png)